jmears98/Week-02-Challenge/README.md

 ##Overview

 This project was a big change step up from last week since we actually got to design the look of this website.
-I made a wireframe that divides the website into 3 main parts which were the header, bio and content.
+I made a wireframe that divides the website into 3 main parts

+-Header
+-Bio
+-Content

 ##Header